Exclusive: U.S. Air Force to move forward target date for F-35 use

 The sources said the services would send Congress a list of target or “objective” dates for declaring initial operational capability and a list of “threshold” dates, or deadlines.

-The Marines Corps is sticking to its plan to begin early operational use in mid-2015 of its F-35B jets, which can take off and land like a helicopter, making it the first of the three U.S. military services to start using the jets.
+The Marines Corps is sticking to its plan to begin early operational use in mid-2015 of its F-35B jets, which can take off and land like a helicopter.
+It will be the first of the three U.S. military services to start using the jets.

 Its threshold is the end of 2015.
 The planes will run the F-35’s 2B software, which will give the Marines an initial war fighting capability that includes some air-to-air skills, the ability to strike targets on the ground and carry several internal weapons, including laser-guided bombs.